ffriday/tg-ai-reader/README.md

 Content is filtered based on personalized interest criteria that you define in a configuration file.

+You can choose between Google Gemini or Ollama (local LLM) for AI analysis.

 ## Features

 - 📂 Read messages from a selected Telegram channels folder